-- The Carbondale area is referred to as “Little Egypt.”
-Theories about the nickname's origins range from the region’s supplying grain to northern and central Illinois during an 1800's famine to comparing Illinois' southern tip to Egypt’s Nile delta region.
+- The Carbondale area is called “Little Egypt.”
+Theories about the nickname's origins range from the region’s supplying grain to northern and central Illinois during an 1800s famine to comparing Illinois' southern tip to Egypt’s Nile delta region.
 SIUC's nickname, the Salukis, references this association, as the Saluki was the royal dog of Egypt.

-- Carbondale is home to various ethnic groups and cultures, and approximately 10 percent of the population is foreign-born.
+- Carbondale is home to various ethnic groups and cultures; approximately 10 percent of the population is foreign-born.

-- Since 1903 the Southern Illinois Symphony Orchestra, composed of faculty and students of Southern Illinois University Carbondale, talented community members, and area professionals, has brought outstanding music to Southern Illinois.
+- Since 1903 the Southern Illinois Symphony Orchestra, composed of Southern Illinois University Carbondale faculty and students, talented community members, and area professionals, has brought outstanding music to Southern Illinois.

 Awards & Accreditations

-- Requested and received $930,000 in SIMPO STU funding to improve W. Pleasant Hill Road from
+- Requested and received $2.1 million in SIMPO STU funding to extend Oak Street to Rendleman Road

-- Secured a $2 million Illinois Transportation Enhancement Program (ITEP) grant to expand bike paths from
+- Secured a $2 million Illinois Transportation Enhancement Program (ITEP) grant to expand the bike path

-- Winner, "GFOA Distinguished Budget Presentation Award," since 1986
+- Winner of "GFOA Distinguished Budget Presentation Award," since 1986

-- Winner, “GFOA Certificate of Achievement for Excellence in Financial Reporting,” for 29 years
+- Winner of “GFOA Certificate of Achievement for Excellence in Financial Reporting” for 30 years

-- Received an unmodified opinion (highest and cleanest kind of opinion an auditor can express) from the
+- Received an unmodified opinion (the highest and cleanest kind of opinion an auditor can express) from the

-- Named "Tree City USA," since 1981; Received Tree City USA Growth Award for the 7th consecutive year
+- Named "Tree City USA" since 1981; Received Tree City USA Growth Award for the 8th consecutive year

 - Winner, Bronze level for Bicycle Friendly Community since 2016